XBigTK13X/snowstream/design/user-activity-schema.md

         - If all shows in shelf are marked as watched
           - Delete all shows from Watched and insert shelf

+    - Is it a season?
+      - If shelf not in Watched
+        - If show not in watched
+          - Insert season into Watched
+          - If all seasons in show are marked as watched
+            - Delete all seasons from Watched and insert show

+    - Is it an episode?
+      - If shelf not in Watched
+        - If show not in Watched
+          - If season not in Watched
+            - Insert episode into Watched
+            - If all episode in season are marked as watched
+              - Delete all episodes from Watched and insert season

   3. Marking things unwatched workflow
     - Is it a movie shelf?
       - Delete all movies from Watched table